cruisercoder/cppstddb/README.md

 # cppstddb
-A reference implementation for a modern C++ client interface
+A reference implementation for a modern C++ database client interface

+Code check-in coming soon